Top distance learning countries

 Many students who wish to pursue higher education and cannot afford to attend regular college- Online schools are a solution to this problem.
 Though traditional schooling is doing well but the revenue brought by distance education makes it evident that it is here to stay.
 American universities are also getting online education to India, offering courses at Carnegie Mellon, MIT, and Cornell to the students in India.

-ChinaPresently, China has more then 70 different online colleges.
+ChinaPresently, China has hundreds of different online college programmes.
 Looking at growth in the admissions in online courses, it is quite evident that colleges will only increase in near future.
 China has always supported the concept of distance education, during the 1960s the courses were delivered through television and radio.

 South KoreaConsidered as numero uno in e-learning solutions throughout Asia, South Korea is leading the race, stimulated by the nation’s well-built and emergent high-tech industry and extensive high-speed internet accessibility.
 Recently, many of the universities in South Korea have started offering online degrees/courses, and the country currently has approximately 17 online colleges well equipped with state-of-the-art facilities.